luismarcelino/freguesias/README.md

 To generate the migration file use:

     $ php artisan freguesias:migration

 This will generate the `<timestamp>_setup_freguesias_table.php` migration and the `FreguesiasSeeder.php` seeder.
-To make sure the data is seeded insert the following code in the `seeds/DatabaseSeeder.php`

-    //Seed the countries
-    $this->call('FreguesiasSeeder');
-    $this->command->info('Seeded the freguesias!');

-You may now run the seeder and fill the `freguesias` table with the artisan migrate command:
+To run just this seeder user the artisan command:

-    $ php artisan migrate --seed
+    php artisan db:seed --class=FreguesiasSeeder